EXTOD Adults with Type 1 Diabetes Conference 2025

 Breakthrough T1D, the leading global type 1 diabetes charity, works every day to help people live better with the condition, prevent people ever developing it and one day, find cures.

-Would you like to sponsor this conference?
+Would you like to sponsor a conference?

 Why sponsor?
 Our role at SBK Events is to bring industry together with healthcare professionals so that you can educate and inform your audience.
 These trail-blazing diabetes delivery forums offering dedicated presentation, Q&A, networking and discussion time, each sponsor will be full immersed into the event and able to effectively engage with your NHS audience.